What’s On this week in Sussex

 Ian McKellen on Stage, Minerva Theatre, Chichester, 5 April & Theatre Royal, Brighton 15 -19 July – tickets released Fri 9 Nov

 Sir Ian McKellen is to celebrate his 80th birthday next year by touring with a new solo show to raise funds for theatres.
 On Friday 5 April he will be coming to Chicheter’s Minerva Theatre for an afternoon and evening show in aid of the theatre’s Ageless campaign then in July he’ll be taking up residence for a week at the Theatre Royal Brighton.
 Tickets for Chichester will only be available by online ballot – it’s now open and will close at noon on Wed 14 Nov.
 You can buy up to two tickets at once for £80 each.
-Tickets for the Brighton dates can be bought it he usual way and are from £10 – but be quick!
+Tickets for the Brighton dates can be bought in the usual way and start for £30.25 – be quick!

 Crocheted poppy installation, Standen House & Garden, East Grinstead, from Nov 7 for two weeks/War hospital talk, Brighton Dome, Sat 10 Nov